rawakash66/Thesis_Akash_2022/README.md

 conda install -c conda-forge nodejs jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-matplotlib
 ```
-To use the package restart the conda prompt after running these codes. <br/>
+To use the package restart the conda prompt after running these codes.
+The jupyter notebook can be opened in the jupyterlab. <br/>

 The link to the script for training the model can be found [here](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/silhouette%20extraction/script/segmentation.py).
 The parameters such as 'backbone', 'epoch', 'learning rate', 'batch size', etc. can be changed accordingly to train the model of your choice.